Quantitative stability for the Brascamp-Lieb inequality and moment measures: Sharp Quantitative Stability for Brascamp-Lieb inequality

 \section{Sharp Quantitative Stability for Brascamp-Lieb inequality}

 In this section we are focused on the quantitative stability of the Brascamp-Lieb inequality, as stated in Theorem \ref{thm.brascamp_lieb_quantitative_intro}.
-Due to its importance to derive quantity stability results, and for the reader's convenience, we recall how this can be obtained with the \textit{carré du champ} method, which is based on the geometry of the following operator
+For the reader's convenience, we present a proof of this inequality proposed by Helffer~\cite{helffer1998remarks}, with the advantage that the equality cases appear naturally from the computations.
+This method of proof can now be reinterpreted as an application of the \textit{carré du champ} method~\cite{bakry1985diffusions,bakry2013analysis}, which is based on the geometry of the following elliptic operator

 This method is based on the so called $\Gamma$-calculus, which revolves around the following commutator operators

 It is then a straight-forward computation to check the integration by parts formula